Julia Boutros

-Julia Boutros (جوليا بطرس; born April 1, 1968) is a Lebanese singer, musician, and humanitarian activist.
+Julia Khalil Boutros (جوليا خليل بطرس; born April 1, 1968) is a Lebanese singer, musician, and humanitarian activist.

 Over a career spanning more than four decades, she has released numerous critically acclaimed albums and singles that blend traditional Middle Eastern melodies and quarter notes with modern pop and pop rock.
 Known for her patriotic and resistance-themed songs, she is popularly known as "The Lioness of Lebanon" for her vocal support of Lebanese and Palestinian causes through her music.

 Early life

 Boutros was born in Beirut on April 1, 1968, into a Maronite Christian family.
 Her father hails from the coastal city of Tyre in South Lebanon, while her mother is of Palestinian descent with an Armenian background.
 She attended Rosary Sisters Schools, where she sang in the school choir.
 Her early exposure to music was heavily influenced by her brother Ziad Boutros and the works of Lebanese composer Ziad Rahbani.